Unstorying the Self: Exploring Personal Narratives and Collective Responsibility

 I really don’t know love at all

-As I try and unpack this sentiment in my heart now that I am clearly past childhood (or am I?), I have a feeling that the way I have experienced love throughout my entire life has been remarkably selfish in some ways.
+As I try and unpack the above sentiment in my heart now that I am clearly past childhood (or am I?), I have a feeling that the way I have experienced love throughout my entire life has been remarkably selfish in some ways.
 I reduce love to (non)actions.
 I can do this, but I cannot do that, etc.

 Heinz von Foerster developed an ethical imperative, which states: Act always so as to increase the total number of choices.
 I find this statement profound in many ways.
 When I look at the sum of my life and various specifics, I do not see I have embodied this principle very well, if at all.